Kirili4ik/SDF-JEPA/README.md

+# this is v-jepa modification for 3D objects in SDF format.

-# V-JEPA: Video Joint Embedding Predictive Architecture
+## V-JEPA: Video Joint Embedding Predictive Architecture

 Official PyTorch codebase for the _video joint-embedding predictive architecture_, V-JEPA, a method for self-supervised learning of visual representations from video.